B.S., The Evergreen State College, 1979

 John Calambokidis is a Senior Research Biologist and co-founder (in 1979) of Cascadia Research, a non-profit organization.
 Besides blue whales, his research has evaluated contaminant impacts on marine mammals and examined the biology of humpback and greay whales.
 He loves the challenge of conducting research far offshore in a small boat.

 Gretchen Steiger has been a Research Biologist with Cascadia Research since 1983.
 She has conducted research on marine mammals in many regions from the Arctic to Costa Rica.
 She and her husband, John Calambokidis, first met while studying marine mammals in Alaska.
-They live in Olympia, Washington, with their five-year-old son.
+They live in Olympia, Washington, with their young son.